 Artware for Good offers several tools for people to participate, such as Art Party Boxes that contain the supplies to create art for tiles sent overseas.
 Donors can also sponsor the artwork of a child to be included on a tile wall.
 Or they can host an art party with portions of the sales of tiles and kits directed to participating charities.

 The revamping of her business has provided a big boost, Polack says, which she feels reflects the times.
 “With the affluence and the state of the world, the millennials are realizing they want their children to be givers and doers, not just consumers,” she says.

 For more information, visit artwareforgood.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.